 At the regional level, the Study Area is contained within an 'urban area' and 'community area' and is mostly identified as a 'built-up area' with an area designated as a 'new community area'.
 At the local level, both the outgoing 2010 East Gwillimbury Official Plan and the recently adopted 2022 East Gwillimbury Official Plan also identify Sharon as a location for future development and intensification.
 The 2010 East Gwillimbury Official Plan identifies that the Study Area is in a 'community area', that Leslie Street and Mount Albert Road are 'local corridors', and that a 'local centre' is to the southwest of Leslie Street's intersection with the west section of Mount Albert Road.
-The 2022 East Gwillimbury Official Plan identifies that most of the Study Area is in a 'delineated built up area' and that some of the Study Area is a 'designated greenfield area'.
-In all cases, these areas are intended for the intensification of both people and jobs.
+The 2022 East Gwillimbury Official Plan identifies that most of the Study Area is in a 'delineated built up area' and that some of the Study Area is a 'delineated built up area' and that some of the intensification of both people and jobs.